 There are several health benefits of consuming foods rich in glutamine.
 They are as stated below:

-- Improves the health of the digestive tract by regulating cell division of the intestinal lining.
+- Improves the health of the digestive tract by regulating cell division of the intestinal lining (17).

-- Assists the body in producing glutathione, which is a potent antioxidant.
+- It assists the body in producing glutathione, which is a potent antioxidant (18).

-- Maintains the pH balance in the body.
+- It maintains the pH balance in the body (19).

-- Promotes healthy neurological function, improves memory and concentration, and uplifts mood.
+- Promotes healthy neurological function and improves memory and learning (22).

-It is clear from the list above that glutamine-rich foods are essential.
+It is clear from the list above that glutamine-rich foods are essential for overall health.
 The next question is, when should you consciously choose to eat glutamine-rich foods or who should consume glutamine-rich foods?

 - perform high-intensity exercises.